Stewardship training informs and inspires volunteers

 Woman hand clearing, pulling out some weed form her garden, using garden equipment

 On a local level, residents are sometimes looking for ways to help improve and protect their watersheds.
-However, it’s important to not just recruit volunteers, but to share information with them on key issues in nearby waterways.
+However, it’s important to not only recruit volunteers, but to share information with them on key issues in nearby waterways.
 These well-informed stewards can take leadership roles in their communities on a variety of projects, including beach and stream cleanups, ecosystem restoration, and natural resource education.